 But I’ve lived enough now that when certain cultural figures die I get sad and/or reflective.
 I’m not going to make a comprehensive list of 2016 deaths—if you’re reading this you have the internet: look it up—and instead will highlight a couple I’ve always enjoyed or have strange associations with.
 Mostly I just let my mind ramble its tangential touches when writing this, so some of these connections are piecemeal and wandering.
 Also, simply because someone isn’t noted here doesn’t mean they didn’t impact me: specifically, I’m not going to write about Bowie or Leonard Cohen, but the music of both has been really significant in my life.

 Literature lost some big names in 2016: Edward Albee and Peter Shaffer and Umberto Eco and Elie Wiesel, all of whom have had far more impact upon me than W.P.
 Kinsella, who most of us know as the author of Field of Dreams, although because I have the following connections with that story he’s the one who’ll get some space.
-First, Field of Dreams is the only book I was assigned during college that I never finished reading. ((It’s been 20-years and I don’t recall the specifics, but I hated it so much I wanted to rip the pages out; I’ll acknowledge here a failure of due-diligence and admit that I did not re-read the book for this piece.
-In my defense: if you had comparable memories, would you have re-read it??))
-Additionally, out of all Kevin Costner’s movies about baseball it’s one that may not suck. ((I haven’t watched it in years and don’t want to run my mouth either way, but I am very aware that we often confuse sincerity with quality.
-Regardless, having recently revisited Bull Durham, let me say this to parents everywhere—if you want to punish your child for a plateful of uneaten brussels sprouts, that film is 108-minutes long, 106:27 of which are pure dulling schmaltz)) Lastly, the end of the movie, Field of Dreams, was one of only four (4) times I ever saw my grandfather cry. ((I grew up with my grandparents, and until I turned 12 and my mom got married my grandfather was the main male role model in my life.
-If you’re tempted to put two-and-two together, that is, a-limited-crying grandfather and however-the-hell-you-perceive-me, please, for your own well being, don’t…))
+First, Field of Dreams is the only book I was assigned during college that I never finished reading.
+It’s been 20-years and I don’t recall the specifics, but I hated it so much I wanted to rip the pages out; I’ll acknowledge here a failure of due-diligence and … Continue reading Additionally, out of all Kevin Costner’s movies about baseball it’s one that may not suck.
+I haven’t watched it in years and don’t want to run my mouth either way, but I am very aware that we often confuse sincerity with quality.
+Regardless, having recently … Continue reading Lastly, the end of the movie, Field of Dreams, was one of only four (4) times I ever saw my grandfather cry.
+I grew up with my grandparents, and until I turned 12 and my mom got married my grandfather was the main male role model in my life.
+If you’re tempted to put two-and-two together, … Continue reading

 The following is a list of the other times I saw my grandfather cry.
 Oddly enough, they break down by decade, as if once-every-ten-years or so was about right for all too many men of his generation: